abzico/libpng_example/README.md

 1. `opague.png` - program will produce `opaque-p3.png`, `opaque-p6.png`, `opaque-png.png`
 2. `trans.png` - program will produce `trans-png.png`
 3. manual - program will produce `manual-png.png` and `manual-png2.png`.
 The former with full image opaque color, but the latter has edage with size 32 pixels around the image as full transparent leaving the center as opaque color.

+PS.
+Tested on macOS, for Windows, should need a little bit more effort to make a proper build script.

 ![image reference overview](https://github.com/abzico/libpng_example/blob/master/libpng_example_layout.png)